anathema43/github-5e6gccpi/SETUP_GUIDE.md

 If you've followed all steps, you now have:
 - ✅ A fully functional e-commerce app
 - ✅ Firebase backend with authentication and database
-- ✅ Stripe payment processing
+- ✅ Razorpay payment processing
 - ✅ Live deployment on the internet
 - ✅ Admin panel for managing products